Best Telstra phones on the market right now

 available on Telstra plans that we'll be sure to keep updated regularly.

 The iPhone 6 is quite a bit bigger than its predecessors.
-The 4.7 inch display represents a roughly 17% increase in size over the 5s, but don't worry, the number of pixels has been adjusted to account for the larger area.
-The new 750 x 1334 resolution gives you 326 pixels per inch, which is precisely what the Retina display on the iPhone 5 and 5s give you.
+The 4.7 inch display represents a roughly 17% increase in size over the 5s.
+Don't worry, the number of pixels has been adjusted to account for the larger area.
+The new 750 x 1334 resolution gives you 326 pixels per inch, which is precisely what the Retina display on the iPhone 5 and 5s gave you.

-Everything else has been improved too, but the most notable addition is Apple Pay.
+Everything else has been improved, too.
+The most notable addition is Apple Pay.
 While it's not available Down Under just yet, Apple Pay is an NFC-powered payment system, whereby you can tap your phone just like you would a pay-wave credit card.
 Not only is this easy to use, but it's actually more-secure than a card because you have to have your finger on the Touch ID button in order to use it.
 Anyone without fingerprint access to your phone will be unable to make any payments.

 Samsung Galaxy S5

-Best of all, it's water-resistant for up to half an hour in 1m of water, so you don't have to worry about the kitchen sink or accidental spillages.
+Best of all: it's water-resistant for up to half an hour in 1m of water, so you don't have to worry about the kitchen sink or accidental spillages.
 New parents, if you missed it, that also means no worrying about the baby gumming on your phone and damaging the internals.
+At least not while the flaps are covered.

 The LG G3 is a stunning device.
 Its 5.5 inch display may sound big, but thanks to some supremely-thin bezels and intelligent design, it's only slightly larger than the Galaxy S5.
 Even better, the display resolution is quad-HD (2560 x 1440), which gives you roughly 534 pixels per inch (ppi) for unbeaten clarity in the Australian market.